Our goal is to develop innovative therapies to help patients

 PhD in pharmacology and toxicology), Mikael Thomson has worked in the pharmaceutical area for close to 20 years, and comes with a broad background from drug development, extending from preclinical development through phase 2 clinical work, having worked with both large pharma and biotech start-ups in the Nordic region.
 He is a member of several pharmaceutical societies and has authored or co-authored more than 50 publications/abstracts related to early drug development as well co-author of several patents.

-PhD in structural bioinformatics and biophysics.
+PhD in molecular and cell biology.
 Experience in early stage drug development from academic and industry projects.
-Extensive experience in business development and project management at the Bergen Technology Transfer Office.
+Extensive experience in business development and project management at the VIS, Technology Transfer Office.

 With us in our quest to help vulnerable patient populations